Sino vs. Si No: Demystifying the Spanish Word Pair Even Native Speakers Mess Up

 That’s right: sino can also function as a noun.
 El sino translates to “fate” or “destiny.”

 No es mi sino ser rico.
-(It is not my fate to be rich.)
+(It’s not my fate to be rich.)

 ¡Era nuestro sino!
 (It was our destiny!)